Estimated reading time: 7 minutes

 Yes!
 Freeze your cooked meat filling in its own little plastic bag.
 The prepared shredded/sticks of veg can go in another, and the tortillas in their own too.
 For the soft flour tortillas, it’s best to put them in a big sealed plastic bag, lying flat, with each individual wrap separated from the other!
 Then, when defrosting, you can either just take the whole bag out of the freezer and do them all at the same time, or just take individual ones.
 To defrost the meat and veg ingredients, whip it out the night before you want to use it and pop it in the fridge.
 It can be microwaved the next day or pan-fried.

-For more on tacos please visit:
+For more blogs please visit: